Average Living Cost in Buffalo: Monthly Budget, Rent & Essentials

 buffalo costs below national average

-You’ll see the biggest savings if you’re renting: renter costs run about 13.2% below the national average, and the average rent in Buffalo sits roughly between $1,131 and $1,350 depending on unit size.
+You’ll see the biggest savings if you’re renting.
+Renter costs are often lower than the national average, and the average rent in Buffalo commonly sits roughly between $1,131 and $1,350 depending on unit size, location, building condition, and amenities.

 Monthly Budget Breakdown for Renters and Homeowners